Frequently Asked Questions about the Winter Backpacking Meetup, Weather, Safety, and Gear.

 - Do organizers carry GPS gear for navigating and handheld satellite communicators to call for emergency help if it is needed?
 Some organizers may carry a GPS and handheld satellite communication device, but don’t expect it.
 If you want to be sure you have those capabilities, you need to bring the gear yourself.
 Don’t depend on others for your safety.
 Keep in mind that even if you use a two-way satellite communicator to call Mountain Rescue, they will not arrive quickly and they will not send a helicopter in high winds.
 Rescue can take 6–24 hours to reach you in the backcountry.

 - What if I decide I don’t want to continue the hike?
 Will the group stop and take me back to the trailhead?
 Possibly, but most likely you will be asked to camp near the route where you stopped and stay there until the group returns the next day.
+Returning to the trailhead alone is discouraged.
 Everyone must be self-sufficient.

 - What happens if someone breaks a leg or has a medical emergency?
 Most likely, the hikers in your group will do everything they can to help the injured person stay comfortable while finding a way to get the medical care required.
 Group size varies from 3–12 hikers and no one can guarantee how skilled, intelligent, or compassionate, the other hikers will be.
 Most hikers are thoughtful and helpful.